How To Live Healthier: 5 Strategies to Optimal Health

 5. How to Live Healthier by Managing Stress

 The Journal of the American Medical Association stated that stress is as dangerous to your heart as smoking.
-There is no shortage of stress in our fast paced society.
+Although, there is no shortage of stress in our fast paced society.
 We can’t change circumstances, yet we can change our reaction to them.
 Studies have shown that deep belly breathing and focusing on your heart with a sense of appreciation and gratitude for anything no matter how big or how small can change your physiology and focus.
 This can put you in a state of coherence where your mind and body are aligned.
 The state of coherence also called being in the zone or flow can unleash creativity and innovation, improve decision making and allow you to move through stressful situations with greater grace and ease.

 - Deep belly breathing – take in a deep breath and feel your belly expand.
 Release the breath slowly as the belly contracts.
 Gradually slow both the intake and release of the breath.
 Do a few rounds.
 This is very calming and can be done anywhere in any circumstance.